twigphp/Twig/doc/api.rst

 You can also load and render the template in one fell swoop::

     echo $twig->render('index.html', array('the' => 'variables', 'go' => 'here'));

-.. versionadded:: 1.28
-    The possibility to render blocks from the API was added in Twig 1.28.

 If a template defines blocks, they can be rendered individually via the ``renderBlock()`` call::